GaborToulouse/jarvis-systemd-startup/README.md

 ## Usage
 Once Jarvis is started by `systemd`, you can:
-- See Jarvis output thanks to `sudo journalctl -u jarvis.service`
+- See Jarvis output thanks to `sudo journalctl -f -u jarvis.service`
 - Stop Jarvis thanks to `sudo service jarvis stop` or `jarvis.sh -q`
 - Start Jarvis again thanks to `sudo service jarvis restart`